pytorch/pytorch/docs/source/fx.rst

 Graph Manipulation
 ^^^^^^^^^^^^^^^^^^

-One approach to building this new graph is to simply transform your old one.
+One approach to building this new graph is to directly manipulate your old one.
 To aid in this, we can simply take the graph we obtain from symbolic tracing and modify it.
 For example, let’s say we desire to replace ``torch.add`` with ``torch.mul``.

 ::